|

 Those who bore such titles were entirely under the auspices of the emperor, and had no ruling power of their own.
 The two

 characters combined to form the rank, Wanggong, grew to become synonymous with all higher court officials.
-Tang Dynasty and AfterDuring the Tang Dynasty, nobles lost most of their power to the mandarins when imperial
+Tang Dynasty and AfterDuring the Tang Dynasty,

-dynasties expanded the hereditary titles further.
-Not all titles of peerage are hereditary, and the right to continue the
+titles further.
+Not all titles of peerage are hereditary, and the right to continue the heredity passage of a very high title

-heredity passage of a very high title was seen as a very high honour; at the end of the Qing Dynasty, there were five
+was seen as a very high honour; at the end of the Qing Dynasty, there were five grades of princes, amongst a myriad of

-grades of princes, amongst a myriad of other titles.
+other titles.
 For details, see Qing Dynasty nobility.
-A few Chinese families enjoyed hereditary titles in the full sense,
+A few Chinese families enjoyed hereditary titles in the full sense, the chief among them

-the chief among them being the Holy Duke of Yen (the descendant ofConfucius); others, such as the lineal descendants
+being the Holy Duke of Yen (the descendant ofConfucius); others, such as the lineal descendants of Wen Tianxiang,

-of Wen Tianxiang, ennobled the Duke of Xingguo, not choosing to use their hereditary title.
-The Imperial Clansmen consisted
+ennobled the Duke of Xingguo, not choosing to use their hereditary title.
+The Imperial Clansmen consisted of those who trace

-of those who trace their descent direct from the founder of the Qing Dynasty, and were distinguished by the privilege
+their descent direct from the founder of the Qing Dynasty, and were distinguished by the privilege of wearing a yellow

-of wearing a yellow girdle; collateral relatives of the imperial house wore a red girdle.
-Twelve degrees of nobility (in a
+girdle; collateral relatives of the imperial house wore a red girdle.
+Twelve degrees of nobility (in a descending scale as

-generation the descendants of emperors were merged in the general population, save that they retain the yellow girdle.
-The
+of emperors were merged in the general population, save that they retain the yellow girdle.
+The heads of eight houses, the

-heads of eight houses, the Iron-capped (or helmeted) princes, maintained their titles in perpetuity by rule of primogeniture in
+Iron-capped (or helmeted) princes, maintained their titles in perpetuity by rule of primogeniture in virtue of having

-virtue of having helped the Manchu conquest of China.
+helped the Manchu conquest of China.
 All titles of nobility were officially abolished when China became a republic in

 1912.
 They were briefly revived under Yuan Shikai's empire and after Zhang Xun's coup.
 The last emperor was